Interpretable Sparse Proximate Factors for Large Dimensions: Theoretical Results

 \subsection{One-Factor Case}

-We start with the one-factor model and derive two characterizations for the correlation between the population and the proximate factor.
-The first characterization is based on a counting statistic, while the second one uses extreme value theory.
+We start with the one-factor model and characterize the correlation between population and proximate factors with a lower bound based on order statistics.
+Under additional assumptions, we can give explicit expressions for these order statistics with counting statistics and extreme value theory.
 In both cases, we derive analytical solutions for the lower bound.
 We use the results for comparative statics and preparing for the more general case.